 The 2+3 Combined BA/MA program in Communication provides an opportunity for students of recognized academic ability and educational maturity to complete the requirements for both degrees in 5 years of full-time study.
 When all the requirements of the B.A./M.A. program have been completed, students will be awarded both the B.A. and M.A. degrees.

 The combined program requires a minimum of 135 credit hours of which at least 30 must be at the graduate level.
 In qualifying for the BA, students must meet all University and College requirements.

 Student should apply to the Department for admission to the 2+3 combined degree program in Communication during the semester they will complete 60 undergraduate credit hours.
-A cumulative grade point average of 3.25 or higher and three letters of recommendation from faculty are required.
+A cumulative grade point average of 3.25 or higher.
 Students will be admitted to the 2+3 program under provisional status until they have completed 15 hours in that program with a grade point average of 3.0 or higher.
 After completion of the provisional period, with the recommendation of the Graduate Director, students can be granted full admission into the 2+3 program.
 Students must maintain a grade point average of 3.0 or higher throughout the combined program.
 Students who officially withdraw from the Combined Program who have successfully completed all the requirements for the B.A. degrees will be awarded the B.A. degree.

 Core Requirements for the Communication BA Major

 |COMM 6510||Advanced Communication Research Methods I||3|

 |Choose 3 from the following:||9|

 |Seminar in Strategic Communication in Organizations|